biggproject/biggdocs/Modelling.md

 This function takes a dataset and divides it into two subsets: the first one will be used to fit the model and the second one will be the used to evaluate the fit.

+## :round_pushpin: param_tuning_sarimax

+### Description:

+This function performs an exhaustive search on all the parameters of the parameter grid defined and identifies the best parameter set for a sarimax models, given a scoring function.

+### Input arguments:
+* _data_: <code>timeSeries</code> to which to fit the sarimax estimator.
+This may either be a Pandas Series object or a numpy array.
+* _Optional_ _m_: <code>int</code>.
+The period for seasonal differencing, m refers to the number of periods in each season.
+For example, m is 4 for quarterly data, 12 for monthly data, or 1 for annual (non-seasonal) data.
+Default is 1.
+Note that if m == 1 (i.e., is non-seasonal), seasonal will be set to False.
+* _information_criterion_: <code>str</code>.
+The information criterion used to select the best model.
+Possibilities are ‘aic’, ‘bic’, ‘hqic’, ‘oob’.
+Default is 'aic'.
+* _Optional_ _max_order_: <code>int</code>.
+Maximum value of p+q+P+Q. If the sum of p and q is >= max_order, a model will not be fit with those parameters, but will progress to the next combination.
+Default is 5.

+### Return values:
+* _best_model_: <code>Object</code>.
+Best parameters for the sarimax model found by the exhaustive search.

+### Details:

+This function automatically discovers the optimal order for an sarimax model.
+It seeks to identify the most optimal parameters.
+In order to find the best model, it optimizes for a given information_criterion, one of (‘aic’, ‘aicc’, ‘bic’, ‘hqic’, ‘oob’) and returns the sarimax model which minimizes the value.

+## :round_pushpin: param_tuning_prophet

+### Description:

+This function performs a search on all the parameters of the parameter grid defined and identifies the best parameter set for a sarimax models, given a MAPE scoring.

+### Input arguments:
+* _data_: <code>timeSeries</code> to which to fit the prophet estimator.
+* _p_: <code>int</code>.
+The period that you want to forecast.
+* _Optional_seasonality_mode_: <code>list of strings</code> containing the set of parameters to explore 'multiplicative' and/or 'additive'.
+* _Optional_changepoint_prior_scale_: <code>list of floats</code> controling the flexibility of the changepoints.
+* _Optional_holidays_prior_scale_: <code>list of floats</code> controling the flexibility of the holidays.
+* _Optional_n_changepoints_: <code>list of int</code> containing the maximum number of trend changepoints allowed when modeling the trend.

+### Return values:
+* _optimals_: <code>Object</code>.
+Best parameters for the prophet model found by the exhaustive search.

+### Details:

+This function seeks to identify the most optimal parameters.
+In order to find the best model, it optimizes for MAPE criterion and returns the prophet model which minimizes the value.

 ## :round_pushpin: fit_sarimax

 ### Description: